OISF/suricata/doc/userguide/performance/packet-capture.rst

 The AF_PACKET and PF_RING capture methods both have options to select the 'cluster-type'.
 These default to 'cluster_flow' which instructs the capture method to hash by flow (5 tuple).
 This hash is symmetric.
 Netmap does not have a cluster_flow mode built-in.
 It can be added separately by using the "'lb' tool":https://github.com/luigirizzo/netmap/tree/master/apps/lb

-> **WARNING** Recent AF_PACKET changes have "broken":https://redmine.openinfosecfoundation.org/issues/1777 this symmetry.
-Work is under way to "address this":https://redmine.openinfosecfoundation.org/issues/1777#note-7, but for now stay on kernel <=4.2 or update to 4.4.16+, 4.6.5+ or 4.7+.

 On multi-queue NICs, which is almost any modern NIC, RSS settings need to be considered.

 RSS
 ---